ONS-Innovation/github-repository-archive-tool/README.md

     - ~~Add search for repos~~

     - ~~Bug: contributer and type info not displayed when archive undone~~
+    - ~~Bug: when undoing multiple records, multiple of the same repo are added -> due to double iteration by mistake~~

 - ~~Need to convert to using JSON over a text file~~